bernardchu/dps/dps/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Given the relatively simple nature of the application, there are no tests at the moment.

 ### `npm run build`